fusionbox/mouseware/README.md

 with a number or symbol are given.
 Entropy calculation takes these into account, and increases the reported entropy by the logarithm of the number of letters considered for replacement.

+Mouseware also provides an alternative markov chain based passphrase generator.
+This generator uses a markov chain to generate passphrases that have a similar structure to normal language, but which doesn't necessarily include actual English words.
+These passphrases should be more random for a given length than the standard mouseware passphrases, but still relatively easy to remember and to type.
+This generator also provides an estimated entropy based on the entropy of the series of nodes visited in the markov chain.
+Note however, that since the markov chain generation process makes a series of decisions which is path dependent, and where the probabilities are not uniform, there is not a simple mapping from this estimated entropy to the average guesswork required to guess a passphrase.
+As a result, the markov chain approach is likely to generate better passwords for a given length on average.
+However, if you need very strong guarantees of the strengths of all passwords, the default algorithm is a better choice.